-* This competition is now closed but you are still welcome to submit a piece and read through the published writing. *
+* This competition is now closed but you are still welcome to read through the published writing. *

 A rundown of that remarkable win from your favorite team, a feature piece about the Olympic swimmer you’ve always admired, or an op-ed on the representation of women in sports media.
 This month, we’re kicking off our sports journalism competition.
 From surfing rules and etiquette to the ethical issues around performance enhancing drugs, the field of sports writing is yours to play in.